So-ka/Spyware-Keylogger/README.md

 # Spyware-Keylogger
 KL made with Java and Python Called Whisperer-Keylogger.

-Project is Ready in dist folder
+Project is Ready in dist folder.

 dependencies for python
   ->keyboard (pip install keyboard)